Skip to content

 Type: Flag (boolean) Use Case: Organization-wide GitHub updates

-imbi-automations config.toml workflows/security-update \
+Example: bash imbi-automations config.toml workflows/security-update \ --all-github-repositories

 Note: Discovers repositories from all organizations the API key has access to.